jhu-lcsr/handeye_calib_camodocal/README.md

     roslaunch handeye_calib_camodocal handeye_file.launch

 If you have difficulty we cover just about every problem we've seen below in the troubleshooting section.
 It can also help to see this [stack exchange question explaining how Hand Eye Calibration works](http://robotics.stackexchange.com/questions/7163/hand-eye-calibration)

+After you run, be sure to back up `TransformPairsInput.yml` and `CalibratedTransform.yml` so you don't lose all the transforms and positions you saved!

 Troubleshooting
 ---------------

 #### Saved Files Not Loading?

 If you have trouble finding the saved files, the default working directory of ROS applications is in the `~/.ros/` folder, so try looking there.
+Be sure to also check your launch file which is typically
+[launch/handeye_file.launch](launch/handeye_file.launch) this determines if transforms will be loaded from a running robot or saved files, as well as where save files are placed.

 #### Collecting Enough Data

 We recommend you collect at least ~36 accurate transforms for a good calibration.
 If it fails to converge (i.e. you don't get a good result out).
 Then you probably have your transforms flipped the wrong way or there is too much noise in your data to find a sufficiently accurate calibration.

 ### Eliminating Sensor Noise